XEDGit/memdetect/README.md

     (FREE_WRAPPER) start - main free 0x6000010b4050

  - `(MALLOC_WRAPPER)`:
-everytime a malloc happens this will be printed on the stdout, with the last two functions in the stack at the happening of malloc(), the amount of bytes and the address allocated
+    - for each malloc call, it is printed on the stdout, with the last two functions in the stack, the amount of bytes and the address allocated

- - `(MALLOC_FREE)`:
+ - `(FREE_WRAPPER)`:
-everytime a free happens this will be printed on the stdout, with the last two functions in the stack at the happening of malloc() and the address freed
+    - for each free call, it is printed on the stdout, with the last two functions in the stack and the address freed

  - `(MALLOC_FAIL)`:
-Every time your program executes the value of `--fail` times a malloc() this will be printed on the stdout with the  last two functions in the stack at the happening of malloc()
+    - when a malloc call gets failed by the `--fail` flag it will be printed on the stdout with the last two functions in the stack

-There is also a leak report at the end of your program, "Malloc calls" value doesn't include failed malloc
+After your program exits a leak report will be printed

+    Output:
     (MALLOC_REPORT)
        Malloc calls: 2
        Free calls: 1